MicrosoftDocs/sql-docs/docs/reporting-services/tutorial-add-a-parameter-to-your-report-report-builder.md

 ms.topic: conceptual
 ms.custom: updatefrequency5

-#customer intent: As a developer, I want to add parameters to paginated reports with Report Builder in SSRS, so I can filter report data for specific values.
+#customer intent: As a developer, I want to add parameters to paginated reports with Report Builder in SSRS, so I can support multiple-value parameters, report data filters, and data visibility.
 ---

-# Tutorial: Add a parameter to your report (Report Builder)
+# Tutorial: Add parameters to your report (Report Builder)

 You can add parameters to [!INCLUDE[ssRSnoversion_md](../includes/ssrsnoversion-md.md)] paginated reports with **Report Builder** in SQL Server Reporting Services (SSRS) to enable report readers to filter data for specific values.
 Report parameters are created automatically for each query parameter you include in a dataset query.
 The parameter data type determines how it appears on the report view toolbar.